What happens when… Women are empowered

 World Vision also stepped in to provide her with a dam liner and her generous neighbour offered her a piece of land for installation.
 For the first time, she had secure access to water for her farm.
 Her harvests increased and her children were healthy and happy

 “This was like a dream come true for me.
 Now, I am able to easily access water for irrigation and my farm is thriving,” an excited Beatrice shares

 Beatrice is now working to empower other women in her area to also help their children.
 Every week, she trains members of her women’s group in Bomet about farming, transforming lives in the region

 Not only is she giving the women around her more confidence, but she is breaking down old ways of thinking.
 The men and elders in her village laud her for the great work she is doing.
 Her next goal is to turn her attention to the youth in the area, to pass her knowledge on to help the next generation thrive

 While many countries have achieved parity between boys’ and girls’ education, a stubborn education gap remains in some parts of the world.

-to their children’s well-being: studies show that the children of a woman who has learned to read are more likely to be well-nourished and have better self-esteem and confidence.
+Women’s education is closely to tied to their children’s well-being: studies show that the children of a woman who has learned to read are more likely to be well-nourished and have better self-esteem and confidence.
 They are also more likely to attend school and every extra year of education leads to better earning capacity, mental health, and physical health.

 Education is good for women themselves too, of course.
 Literate women are less sexist, have better access to legal aid and assistance, exercise more decision-making in the household and have more control over household assets.
 All over the world, sponsors are helping the next generation – girls and boys – to get an education and with it, the opportunity to make their lives and communities better than ever.